With the Double Super-8 Magazine attached, full

 Replace the side cover after properly loading the

-you, and attach it to the camera body.
-At this time, the
+toward you, and attach it to the camera body.
+At this

-figure "1" on the spool appears at the film indicating
+time, the figure "1" on the spool appears at the film

-not go far and pushing the magazine lightly to the camera
+it does not go far and pushing the magazine lightly to

 When attaching the magazine to the camera body,